-- A study abroad course number (SA #####) is provided to the leader when they are informed of the program approval. - Participants will be registered for this course number ONLY, not for a department course number in addition to the "SA" number.
+- A study abroad course number (SA #####) is provided to the leader when s/he is informed of the program approval.
+A few programs that are part of a semester-long program ("embedded") have department numbers, not "SA" numbers. - The assigned course number will appear on the registrar's list of courses that the students can access from the My Purdue page for the appropriate term along with the CRN code number. - Participants register for this course number ONLY, not for a department course number in addition to the "SA" number.
 The only exceptions to this are "embedded" study abroad programs.
-Students in embedded programs will be registered for both the department semester course and the assigned "SA" number for the program. - After participants are registered for the "SA" course number, they will be billed for the fees that were listed in the program's rate request.
-This is the only way fees can be collected from the participants and then transferred to the program's account. - At the start of the following term, the "SA" course number will be replaced by the department course numbers that were listed on the program approval form. - Students who fail to confirm their registration and are dropped form the course may incur of \$200 late fee to re-register.
+These programs do not have "SA" number, only a department number. - After participants register for the "SA" course number, they will be billed for the fees that were listed in the program's rate request.
+This is the only way fees can be collected from the participants and then transferred to the program's account.

+- At the start of the following term, the "SA" course number will be replaced by the department course numbers that were listed on the program approval form. - Students who fail to register for the course by the end of the add period for the appropriate Purdue term will be charged a \$200 late fee.